ZZ-Cat/CRSFforArduino/README.md

 Generally speaking, if your transmitter & receiver combo supports ExpressLRS, it's automatically compatible.

+## Telemetry

+Currently, there is no telemetry feedback from the host microcontroller's side... _yet!_
+This is coming soon.

+At first, I wanted to focus primarily on the important part first: Being able to read the RC channels data.
+This was my benchmark.
+Now, I know that this is working, I am now focusing on getting telemetry feedback up & running.

 ## Software license

 As always, I believe in freedom & I want to pass that freedom onto you.